CodingAvenue/codestop-course-php-oop/content/StaticMethodsAndProperties/StaticMethodsAndProperties.facts.md

 <?php
 class MyClass
 {
-    public static $myStaticProp;
+    public static $myStaticProperty;

     public static function myStaticMethod()
     {
-        echo "This is a static method." . self::$myStaticProp;
+        echo "This is a static method." . self::$myStaticProperty;
     }
 }

-MyClass::$myStaticProp = "This is a static property.";
+MyClass::$myStaticProperty = "This is a static property.";
 MyClass::myStaticMethod();
 ?>
 ```